Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Formation of a Deuteron

 A proton (mass 1.67×10−27kg1.67×10−27kg) collides with a neutron (with essentially the same mass as the proton) to form a particle called a deuteron.
-What is the velocity of the deuteron if it is formed from a proton moving with velocity 7.0×106m/s7.0×106m/s to the left and a neutron moving with velocity 4.0×106m/s4.0×106m/s to the right?
+What is the velocity of the deuteron if it is formed from a proton moving with velocity 7.0×106m/s7.0×106m/s to the right and a neutron moving with velocity 4.0×106m/s4.0×106m/s to the left?
 Before collision, proton on the left is moving with v sub proton to the right of 7.0 times 10 to the 6 meters per second, and neutron on the right is moving with v sub neutron to the left of -4.0 times 10 to the 6 meters per second.
 After collision, the proton and deuteron are stuck together, and have unknown v sub deuteron.

 Strategy